 » Public relations regarding business and economic development issues

-Economic Activity around the City
+Economic Activity Around the City

 Most of the economic activity in Bonney Lake is located along the State Route 410 corridor.
 For discussion and planning purposes, the City has divided the commercial sector of the City into three (3) major activity areas: Downtown, Midtown, and Eastown.
 Downtown is occasionally referred to as Old Town, as it was the initial commercial center developed in the City.

 Downtown is generally described as that area along SR 410 from from the western edge of the City at Meyers Road to Fennel Creek past Main St E (formally 184th Ave E).
 Downtown is the original commercial center of the City and serves as the western gateway to the present day City limits.
 A downtown redevelopment concept plan was prepared for the area in 2001, entitled the “Strategic Commercial District Plan”.
 It was updated in 2007.
 The Downtown area serves as a civic center of the city, with the existing park and ride lot, post office, Justice & Municipal Center, Public Safety Building, and library as anchors.
-It was envisioned that a new city hall and/or community center will also be built in Downtown to further solidify it as the civic center of the City.
+It is envisioned that a new city hall and/or community center will also be built in Downtown to further solidify it as the civic center of the City.
 The principal business anchor on the north side of SR410 in the Downtown area is the Grocery Outlet.
 The south side is anchored by the Rainier Office Building and the Franciscan Medical Center.

 Eastown is generally described as that area along SR 410 from 214th Ave E to 234th Ave E. Eastown is generally developed at its western edge.
 The City’s most significant commercial development opportunity lies in the portion of Eastown running along SR 410 from East 214th to East 234th.
 However, sewer service has not been extended to much of this section of Eastown.

 In 2005 the City of Bonney Lake incorporated an Eastown Subarea Plan with the City's Comprehensive Plan to determine how to best complete the Eastown infrastructure, including sewer and road circulation.
 The plan calls for a frontage road system to be developed to achieve the highest and best use of the property.
-Learn more about and download the Eastown Subarea Plan by visiting our Eastown Plan page.

 Frequently Asked Questions